 About Institutional Economics

 Institutional Economics is the web site of Dr Stephen Kirchner.
 I am an economist working in financial markets based in Sydney, Australia.
 The contents of this web site are not related to my current employment and should not be attributed to my employer.
-Previously, I have worked as an academic, think tank researcher and adviser to federal politicians.
+Previously, I have worked as an academic, financial market economist covering Australia, New Zealand and Japan, a think tank researcher and adviser to federal politicians.

 My economics training was neo-classical, but I also have heterodox leanings in the direction of Austrian, evolutionary and institutional economics (hence the name of the blog).
 I am inspired by the classical liberal tradition and a member of the Mont Pelerin Society.